Looweez/Flicker_GameJam_Switch/README.md

 invisible entity.
 Your only defense is a light that freezes time.

 Core Mechanics:
-The Light: Press Spacebar to emit a 3-second burst of light.
+The Light: Press Spacebar to emit a burst of light.
 This freezes the game world, allowing you to plan your route and spot pickups.

 The Monster: The monster is only audible (breathing) and visible (faint glow) when the lights are off.
-Turning the lights on reveals the maze but hides the hunter.
+Turning the lights on reveals the maze but hides the monster.

 Ramping Difficulty: Every level cleared increases the monster's speed (up to a balanced cap of 2.4), forcing faster decision-making.